COVID 19 - I am not able to see clients due to the current lockdown. Thank you for your understanding.

 Reflexology for all Stages of Pregnancy

 I enjoyed both Pregnancy Reflexology and Hypnobirthing sessions during my pregnancy.
-The relaxation and positive visualisation techniques helped me to connect with my daughter and have the natural childbirth experience I had wanted.
+The relaxation and positive visualisation techniques helped me to connect with my baby and have the natural childbirth experience I wanted.

-Having seen the power of these treatments, I have undertaken additional training in this area and now have over eight years experience supporting pregnant ladies on their own life changing journey.
+Having seen the power of these treatments, I have undertaken additional training in this area and now have ten years experience supporting pregnant ladies on their own life changing journeys.
 This had been a privilege and exciting part of my work helping women achieve as comfortable a pregnancy as possible.

 Pregnancy is a wonderful time to experience reflexology and many midwives will recommend it to you as part of your maternity programme.
-It is safe, natural and relaxing and may boost your energy as well as help you keep your body as healthy as possible.
-Reflexology can also be used to help encourage labour if you are over your due date.
+It is safe, natural, relaxing and may increase your energy as well as help you keep your body as healthy as possible.
+Pregnancy Reflexology is often used to help encourage labour using acupressure points if you are past your due date.

-Pregnancy Reflexology treatments may also help you manage the following common pregnancy symptoms:
+Pregnancy Reflexology might also help you manage the following symptoms:

 - Back Pain

-Elle MacPherson, Kate Moss and Gwyneth Paltrow all followed and endorsed a maternity care program of which the main focus was Pregnancy Reflexology.
+Gwyneth Paltrow, Kate Moss and Elle MacPherson all endorsed and followed a maternity programme which had a focus on Pregnancy Reflexology.

 Research suggests that regular pregnancy reflexology treatments can help to shorten labour time and reduce the need for medical intervention.

-Women who received regular pregnancy reflexology treatments were more likely to have a shorter labour, require less pain relief and give birth closer to their expected due date.
-The average first stage of labour was 5 hours (compared to textbook figures of 16 to 24 hours).
+Women who had regular pregnancy reflexology treatments were more likely to have a shorter labour, give birth closer to their expected due date and require less pain relief.
+The first stage of labour was an average of 5 hours which compared to the normal of 16 to 24 hours).